it3xl/git-repo-sync/README.md

 Each side is considered the owner of its prefixed branches.
 The owner will win in the case of any conflicting commits.
 Commits of a loser will be rejected, but he just has to repeat his commits again from his local repository after a Git update.

-## Offer
+## FAQ

+**Why is everything done so?** - This is an exprerience.
+This is robust.<br/>
+**Why do not synchronize everything at once?** - For the same reason you do not use a single primary remote Git-repository.
+You will spend significant resources to cover this idea.
+Think about it - your are not a GitHub.
+**Is it possible to synchronize everything at once?** - Yes.
+I did.
+**Why do not the Git-tags sync?** - This is disabled because popular GitLab-server blocks tag deletion.

+## Ready to pay for a working solution

 I am offering a complete package that includes
-* Working system
+* Working solution
 * One year support
-* Dayly backups of your repositories
+* Daily backups of your repositories
-* Notifications about conflict solving or deletion of a branch
+* Notifications about conflict solving or branches deletion
 * any customizations

-To contact me go to [it3xl.com](it3xl.com)
+If you are interested, then contact me at [it3xl.com](it3xl.com)

 ## Features